-If you are old enough you will remember exactly where you were during the moon landing in 1969.
-I was in Germany, watching the landing on a small black and white TV in a hostel lounge.
+If you are old enough, you will remember exactly where you were during the moon landing in 1969.
+I was in Germany, watching this major event unfold on a small black and white TV screen in a hostel lounge.
 We were the last South African swimming team to participate internationally before sport sanctions were fully imposed.

-Little did I know that 2 years later tragedy would strike our family and yet, as I look back over the past 50 years, I only see God’s grace, love and guidance poured out over me and my family’s life right up to today.
+Little did I know that two years later tragedy would strike our family, and yet, as I look back over the past 50 years, I only see God’s grace, love and guidance poured out over us right up to this day.

 Then why am I so angry?
-Someone once said that anger is like a red light on the dashboard of your car indicating something is wrong.
+Someone once said that anger is like a flashing red light on the dashboard of your car, indicating that something is wrong.
 Smashing the red light with a hammer won’t take care of the problem – something under the hood is amiss.
 Something is seriously wrong.

-I can only conclude that it is because of frustratingly unmet expectations.
-What expectations you might ask, you seem to have everything your heart desire?
+I can only conclude that this anger is due to unmet expectations.
+What expectations? you might ask.
+You seem to have everything your heart desires?

 I expected so much from our president and his new cabinet.